davood-dorostkar/CPP/Tutorial/DS-STL/tree.md

 - every node has a `left` and `right` child
 - the tree nodes' implementation is nearly identical to a doubly-linked list
 - `height` is more important here
-- a B-tree is `full` if and only if every node has 0 or 2 children
+- a Binary-tree is `full` if and only if every node has 0 or 2 children
-- a B-tree is `perfect` if and only if every interior(not root and not a leaf) has 2 children, and all leaves are at the same level. a perfect B-tree:
+- a Binary-tree is `perfect` if and only if every interior(not root and not a leaf) has 2 children, and all leaves are at the same level. a perfect Binary-tree:

 ![](/images/perfect-btree.png)

-- a B-tree is `complete` if and only if the tree is perfect up until the last level (neglecting the last level, you have a perfect tree), and all leaf nodes in the last level are pushed to the left (they are at the most left place they can be). a complete B-tree:
+- a Binary-tree is `complete` if and only if the tree is perfect up until the last level (neglecting the last level, you have a perfect tree), and all leaf nodes in the last level are pushed to the left (they are at the most left place they can be). a complete Binary-tree:

 ![](/images/complete-btree.png)

-- a full B-tree is not necessarily complete; a complete B-tree is not neccesarily full!
+- a full Binary-tree is not necessarily complete; a complete Binary-tree is not neccesarily full!

 # Tree Traversal
 visiting every node in the tree exactly once.